vippsas/vipps-report-api/vipps-report-api-guide.md

 ]
 ```

-Then, by using the `ledgerID` field from the respose, you can use the `GET:/transactions` endpoint to fetch the transactions for that ledger.
+Then, by using the `ledgerID` field from the response, you can use the
+`GET:/transactions` endpoint to fetch the transactions for that ledger.
-This endpoint can be used to get the data required to generate a settlement report.
+This endpoint can be used to get the data required to generate a settlement
+report.

-It gives you as the consumer a lot of flexibility for how and what you want retrieved, so we recommend looking at the API documentation for all of the options available.
+It gives you as the consumer a lot of flexibility for how and what you want
+retrieved, so we recommend looking at the API documentation for all of the
+options available.

 `TODO: Rename to the correct terms and endpoint with parameters.`
 ![Settlement](./images/adr-settlement-0001.png)